 Lisa: That's great because I can remember taking, like, the hand-drawn exam, I wore contacts and the like.
 I still would look down.
 I go, “I can't see.”
 It's all those layers and stuff, and I had a room where the lighting was bad.
 I had to take glasses and wear them on top.
 And I was kind of that, “I'm gonna do what I can do.”
 Of course, I did not have it like what you have, but I was, like, I can understand some of the challenges we've heard from people, like, sometimes there's a lot of detail in those drawings, and it's hard to see on the screen.
 And it's just, like, “Do what you got to do.
 Get a pair of reading glasses.”
 Yeah.

 Lisa: And I'm glad that worked for you.

 Lisa: Yeah.
 Yeah, very important.
 Okay.
 Awesome.
-I am so glad that you were able to make it through that whole process, and that you did really well.
-I know it’s a long time.
-I would say we had to wait about five weeks, a little bit less than the six weeks normally to hear everything.
-And so, when you walked out this in the test day, how did you feel?
-Did you know that you did it, or you didn’t know?
+I am so glad that you were able to make it through that whole process and that you did really well.
+I know it's a long time.
+I would say we had to wait about five weeks, a little bit less than the six weeks normally, to hear everything.
+And so, when you walked out of this on the test day, how did you feel?
+Did you know that you did it, or you didn't know?

 Lisa: You got it done.